-Lecture notes.
+Lecture Notes.
 We will post slides after each class, so you do not need to copy down everything (or anything!) that's written on each slide.
-The slides are numbered, to help you keep track of which slide your class notes refer to.
-We will attempt to record class as well, but the recordings won't be able to capture the group work or discussions well, so lecture recordings are not a good substitute for attending class except when unavoidable.
+Lecture slides are numbered, to help you keep track of which slide your class notes refer to.
+Slides will not be posted before class-for logistical reasons, but also because taking notes on material you don't have a copy of is a useful skill to practice (for college but also for life generally), and the process of merging your notes with the lecture slides after class is a useful first step for effective studying.
+We will attempt to audio record class as well, but the recordings won't be able to capture the group work or discussions well, so lecture recordings are not a good substitute for attending class.

 Class Conduct.
-Please turn your cell phone ringer off during class, and keep it safely stowed in your pocket or bag.
+Please turn your cell phone ringer off during class, and keep it stowed in your pocket or bag.
 Laptops are fine for taking notes, but please respect your classmates and instructor by limiting yourself to class-related activities.
-Using a laptop for purposes other than taking notes is disruptive to those around you.
+Using a laptop for purposes other than taking notes is disruptive to those around you (as a student-led research project in a previous semester of this course found!).
 If you anticipate using your laptop for non-course-related activities, please sit in the back of the classroom to avoid distracting your classmates.